|Easy elegance. Coconut ice cream. Berries. Boom. Parfait!|

 Coconut Milk Vanilla Ice Cream Recipe - Vegan and Dairy-Free

 When it comes to non-dairy ice cream, full fat coconut milk is a rock star.
+Keep a can or two in the fridge for spontaneous ice cream making.
 If you must avoid coconut, try using cold vanilla soy milk.

 I use this Cuisinart ice cream maker- it's not the most expensive ice cream maker on the market- but it does a fabulous job.
 (Disclaimer: This is not a paid-for product review, it's the model I own.
-If you make a purchase through my Amazon Affiliate link, I do receive a small commission fee.)
+If you make a purchase through my Amazon Affiliate link, my technical support staff- aka son- receives a small commission fee.)

 Recipe Source: glutenfreegoddess.blogspot.com